 In a small bowl stir together the bourbon, maple syrup, brown sugar, butter, cinnamon, nutmeg and all spice.
 Gradually add corn starch and stir until the mixture reaches a sauce-like consistency.
 Set aside and reserve 1/4 cup separate.

 Rinse and scrub sweet potatoes.
-Cut the ends off and cut the rest of the potatoes into slices about a 1/4-inch to 1/2-inch thick.
+Cut the ends off and cut the rest of the potatoes into slices about a 1/4-inch thick.
 Place the sliced sweet potatoes into a large bowl and toss with bourbon-maple mixture (remember to reserve 1/4 cup).

 Let the potatoes soak up some of the sauce as you preheat the oven to 400° F. Spray a 10-inch oval casserole dish or 9x9 baking dish with some nonstick cooking spray.